kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 \(2\) The provisions of this part in effect on October 13, 1977, including the stage 2 noise limits, for Concorde airplanes that have not had flight time before January 1, 1980.

-\(e\) Each person who applies for the original issue of a standard airworthiness certificate under §21.183, or for the original issue of a restricted category airworthiness certificate under §21.185, for propeller-driven, commuter category airplanes for a propeller driven small airplane that has not had any flight time before January 1, 1980, must show compliance with the applicable provisions of this part.
+\(e\) Each person who applies for the original issue of a standard airworthiness certificate under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.183   Issue of standard airworthiness certificates for normal, utility, acrobatic, commuter, and transport category aircraft; manned free balloons; and special classes of aircraft.|§21.183]], or for the original issue of a restricted category airworthiness certificate under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.185   Issue of airworthiness certificates for restricted category aircraft.|§21.185]], for propeller-driven, commuter category airplanes for a propeller driven small airplane that has not had any flight time before January 1, 1980, must show compliance with the applicable provisions of this part.

 \(f\) For the purpose of showing compliance with this part for transport category large airplanes and jet airplanes regardless of category, the following terms have the following meanings: